beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/resource-excess/_index.md

 +++

 ### Resource excess
-When a player generates more resources in a GameFrame than they can store, the leftovers are called **excess** (also often called overflow -- either as a noun *("I received overflow.")* or as a verb *("I overflow to my team.")*.
+When a player generates more resources in a GameFrame than they can store, the leftovers are called **excess**. (sometimes called overflow)

-In some games, the overflow level can be set to something lower than 100% storage.
-In the example below, the "red slider" (overflow level) is set to 75% of player-storage.
+In some games, the level-that-is-considered-excess can be set to something lower than 100% of storage capacity.
+In the example below, the "red slider" (excess level) is set to 75% of player-storage.

 ### Scenario Context